QCD Flux Tubes and Anomaly Inflow: Introduction

-This paper is arranged as follows: Sec.
-II is to introduce the Cho-Faddeev-Niemi decomposition of non-Abelian gauge theories; Sec.
-III has a brief review of the Callan-Harvey anomaly inflow mechanism; We then study chromoelectric flux tubes in details in Sec IV; As an application quark creation due to chiral magnetic effect are considered in Sec.
+This paper is arranged as follows: In Sec.
+II we introduce the Cho-Faddeev-Niemi decomposition of non-Abelian gauge theories and show how the original QCD Lagrangian splits consequently; Sec.
+III has a brief review of the Callan-Harvey anomaly-inflow mechanism; We then study chromoelectric flux tubes in details in Sec IV, where we explain why vortices in the quark condensates can be induced by the flux tube and how anomaly and topological charges come into play; As an application chiral magnetic effect and quark creation are considered in Sec.
 V; Discussions and conclusions are given in Sec.
 VI.